The Random Memory You Can’t Stop Replaying

 Put them together and the questions get richer.
 Not: “what is your MBTI type and what is your sun sign?”
 But: “where do your psychological patterns and your astrological archetypes converge, and what does the convergence point at that neither captures alone?”

 That is the question worth exploring.
-And it is the question all four of the cosmic tests on this site are trying to answer in different ways.
+And it is the question all four of the cosmic tests on this site are trying to answer in different ways, including our birth chart personality quiz in different ways.

 The Four Experiments Worth Trying